 - Bilingual abilities are a plus, but not required

 Knowledge of bike advocacy is not required, but an interest in learning every aspect of it is.

 This is a full-time, exempt position with an annual salary of $38-$43k/year based on experience.
 Benefits include a health care stipend (exploring options to provide health insurance), a bicycle commuter benefit, reimbursement for cell phone use, paid vacation plus all federal holidays, and a commitment to training and professional development opportunities.

 We are open to candidates that are the right fit in a part-time capacity with a scaled-down list of job responsibilities.

 How to Apply

-Send a compelling cover letter and resume to email@example.com.
-Please include “Bike Mechanic/Program Assistant, YOUR NAME" in the subject line of the email, and be sure to mention where you saw the job advertised.
-Applications will be considered on a rolling basis until the position is filled.
-We strongly encourage applicants to submit their application as soon as possible.
-People of color and women are strongly encouraged to apply.
+Send a cover letter and resume to firstname.lastname@example.org.
+Please include "Community Organizer, YOUR NAME" in the subject line of the email, and where you saw the job advertised.
+LGBTQI and people of color are strongly encouraged to apply.

 Applications will be considered until the position is filled, with preference given to applications received by January 25th, 2019.